 Students enrolled in Computer Science Honours are not permitted to select an additional major.

 You should consult the thesis homepage to learn what the requirements for the thesis project are.

 The thesis project consists of the two courses, COMP4910 (semester 1) and COMP4911 (semester 2).
-You can obtain a list of projects from here.
+View a list of projects.
 You should talk to prospective supervisors about projects as soon as possible, otherwise you may find that the project that interests you has been taken by another student.

 Honours grading is based on the weighted average mark (WAM) of all the courses in your honours year or all the courses in all four years of your degree, whichever one gives a higher grade of honours.
 Courses are weighted by their unit value.

 4 year WAM